Nurse Leader Intensive

 Content: Throughout the session, the presenters will address staffing, self-led teams, cross training, person-centered care, regulations, new skills and competencies for nurses in culture change homes.
 The training is designed for the nurse executive and nurse leaders in household, neighborhood and small house organizations.
 It can also be of great benefit to an executive team in the early design stages of determining how physical renovation and clinical care might merge to allow individuals to live a life of choice with support from staff.

-- The October session will be led by Gloria Blackmon, BSN, RN-BC, DNS-CT
+The Spring session will be led by Gloria Blackmon, BSN, RN-BC, DNS-CT

 Educational credits: This activity has been submitted for approval to award contact hours.
 Wisconsin Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.